Ubi sunt

 Ubi sunt (lit. 'where are they') is a rhetorical question taken from the Latin phrase Ubi sunt qui ante nos fuerunt?, meaning 'Where are those who were before us?'.
 Ubi nunc (lit. 'where now') is a common variant.

-Sometimes interpreted to indicate nostalgia, the ubi sunt motif is a meditation on mortality and life's transience.
+Sometimes interpreted to indicate nostalgia, the ubi sunt motif is a meditation on mortality, life's transience, and an awareness of history.

 Ubi sunt is a phrase which was originally derived from a passage in the Book of Baruch (3:16–19) in the Vulgate Latin Bible beginning Ubi sunt principes gentium?
-'Where are the princes of the nations?'; it became a commonplace in medieval literature.
+'Where are the princes of the nations?'; it became commonplace in medieval literature.

 Biblical scripture

 Variations of the theme occur in a number of Old English homilies, including one which quotes in Latin the following words, which it attributes to St. Augustine: O homo, dic mihi, ubi sunt reges, ubi sunt principes, ubi imperatores, qui fuerunt ante nos... ('O man, tell me, where are the kings, where are the princes, where the emperors, who had been before us...').

 These derive from the words of Baruch 3:16–19 in the Vulgate Bible: